edergernot/NetmikoTools/README.md

 # NetmikoTools
-Little Scrips to send Commands to multible Devices
+Little scrips to send commands to multible Devices

+discover devices: add subnet and credentials to scan, then write hostfile and environment file.

+send commands: send a list of commands or start with the option "config" to configure some commands